 PROMISING PROBIOTIC NASAL SPRAYS - The original sinusitis researchers (Susan Lynch, A. Goldberg) are still working on a probiotic nasal spray containing L. sakei.
 Another research group (at the Univ. of Antwerp in Belgium) is developing a nasal spray with Lactobacillus rhamnosus, Lactobacillus plantarum, Lactobacillus casei, and other Lactobacillus species, including L. sakei.
 They are calling the nasal spray "Oronasopharyngeal probiotics", and say that these Lactobacillus species (especially L. rhamnosus) are "anti-pathogenic and antibiofilm agents".

-NO EVIDENCE FOR JUST SWALLOWING PROBIOTIC SUPPLEMENTS: Evidence (my family, people writing in, research) so far has been that only directly dabbing/smearing/spraying probiotics in the nose, or even swishing a paste of probiotics (such as Lactopy) in the mouth may help treat sinusitis.
-I have not found any studies finding that ingesting/swallowing a probiotic pill has helped sinusitis (including a 2009 study looking at swallowing L. rhamnosus tablets 2 times daily for 4 weeks).
+NO EVIDENCE FOR JUST SWALLOWING PROBIOTIC SUPPLEMENTS: Evidence (my family, people writing in, research) so far has been that only directly dabbing/smearing/spraying probiotics in the nose, or even swishing probiotics in the mouth may help treat sinusitis.
+I have not found any studies finding that just swallowing a probiotic pill has helped sinusitis (including a 2009 study looking at swallowing L. rhamnosus tablets 2 times daily for 4 weeks).

 PROBIOTICS TO AVOID - The product NatureWise Maximum Care Time-Release Probiotics: 30 Strains, 30 Billion CFU contains a number of probiotic bacteria, including L. sakei.
 Lactobacillus and Bifidobacterium bacteria are generally viewed as beneficial.
 However, it also contains E. faecium (Enterococcus faecium) which is considered very controversial.
 This is because strains of this specific bacteria show multi-drug resistance (including to antibiotics).
 (See my Sept 2, 2016 Comment after the August 30, 2016 post for more information.)

-PROBLEMS WITH BLIS K12 ? - On a side note, two of us, plus one person writing in, tried BLIS K12 bacteria tablets (containing Streptococcus salivarius BLIS K12) for several weeks because scientific research had found it to be an immune booster, that it is good for oral health, and it lowers the incidence of upper respiratory infections.
-However, from the first tablet (ate it by slowly dissolving it in the mouth) there were problems - feeling phlegmy and yellow mucus.
-After several weeks, we stopped the experiment and had to do kimchi treatments to recover.
+PROBLEMS WITH BLIS K12 ? - On a side note, two family members, plus several people contacting me, tried the probiotic BLIS K12 bacteria (also known as Streptococcus salivarius BLIS K12), but found it brought on sinusitis-type symptoms.
+Scientific research finds it to be an immune booster, is good for oral health, and it lowers the incidence of upper respiratory infections.
+But not for us - from the first tablet (ate it by slowly dissolving it in the mouth) there were problems - feeling phlegmy and yellow mucus.
 Two persons reported similar negative effects with PRO-dental tablets, which also contains BLIS K12.
-The message here is clear: that specific bacteria did not react well with our sinus and oral bacterial communities.
+The message here is clear: these specific bacteria did not react well with our sinus and oral bacterial communities.
 Remember, whenever one introduces new bacteria into the human organism, there can be positive or negative effects.